 B.A.
 Arts Education, UVM ('19) US Archery Instructor, CPR, RTE

 The first time Elk felt at home was at the VT Renaissance Faire, where they saw a sword fighting demonstration and thought: “Yeah, I could do that.”
 They inquired with the person behind the adjacent table about where they could sign up, and the rest is history.
-Just three years later, Elk is now an awarded rapier fighter in the East Kingdom of the Society for Creative Anachronism (SCA), an international medieval reenactment and living history organization.
+Elk is now an awarded rapier fighter in the East Kingdom of the Society for Creative Anachronism (SCA), an international medieval reenactment and living history organization.

 When they’re not living in the 13th century, Elk is fighting for social justice in the 21st century.
-They work with local organizations trying to level the playing field for minoritized groups through education, community events, protests, and outreach.
+They’ve worked with local organizations trying to level the playing field for minoritized groups through education, community events, protests, and outreach.
 Elk is a lifelong student – they are always ready to learn more about the world they live in and do their best to make it a safe and welcoming place for everyone.